tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 implementation should not be prohibitively difficult.
 However, ZeroMQ offers many valuable features, which would be a significantly larger undertaking to reproduce.
 Fortunately, bindings or native ports are available in numerous languages.

-To learn more about [ZeroMQ], read [the guide](http://zguide.zeromq.org/page:all).
+To learn more about ZeroMQ, read [the guide](http://zguide.zeromq.org/page:all).
 It's an enjoyable and worthwhile read.

 A quick overview of what [ZeroMQ] provides: